SarahAllenReed/truckstopcoffee/content/post/misc.md

 ## The Listening List

 At some point in 2023, I decided to start keeping a comprehensive log of everything I listened to in the studio.
-There were various reasons for this--I tend to listen to a lot of jazz that ends up on The Jazz Program in the studio, I wanted an incentive to vary my listening a bit more, it would be helpful to remember which albums I actually liked and might want to write a bit about--but regardless, [you can view the list here](/post/misc_listen) in Markdown format.
+There were various reasons for this--I tend to listen to a lot of jazz that ends up on The Jazz Program in the studio, I wanted an incentive to vary my listening a bit more, it would be helpful to remember which albums I actually liked and might want to write a bit about, etc. Most likely updated at the end of each month.

-Most likely updated at the end of each month.
+<span style="font-size: 1.3em"> [Click here for The Listening List](/post/misc_listen) </span>

 ---